-For the geometrical denotations R, a, and b see Fig. 2.1a.
+For the geometrical denotations R, a, b, and c see Fig. 2.1a.
 The parameter α determines the spectral index of the continuum radiation following a power law $F(\nu) \propto \nu^{-\alpha}$.
 The continuum will be sampled between the borders minwavelength and max-wavelength.
-You can define a radial velocity v_r of the emitting material, which results in a wavelength shift of the photons sampled.
+You can define a 3D velocity (see Sect.
+2.1.2) of the emitting material, which results in a wavelength shift of the emitted photons.